EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: The Galaxy-Galaxy merger rate

 Having constructed galaxy merger trees, computing the merger rate is straight forward.
 In the trees we identify galaxy mergers as any pair of galaxies sharing an identical descendant galaxy.
 In each case we assume every merger is binary and occurs instantaneously at $t_{df}$.\footnote{This binary assumption holds true for $> 98$ per cent of all mergers with a descendant mass $>10^{9} M_{\odot}$.
 Despite this small number of cases we nonetheless adjust the descendant mass of each merger to ensure the descendant mass only reflects mass contributed by the most massive progenitor and the merging satellite.} We provide two measures for the merger rate: merger rate per comoving volume and merger rate per galaxy.
 The process is similar in each case, with the difference arising in how the rate is normalised.
 The first step is to construct bins for time, stellar mass and mass ratio.
 For each time bin we count the number of mergers which satisfy the mass and mass ratio requirements, and whose merging time ($t_{df}$) resides within that bin.
 When computing the merger rate per comoving volume we then divide the number of mergers $(N_{\mathrm{\mathrm{merge}}})$ in each bin by the bin widths $\dd t$ and by the volume of our box, so the merger rate is given by:

-For the merger rate per galaxy we instead divide the number of mergers in each bin by the bin width, and the number of galaxies $(N_{\mathrm{gal}})$ within that bin which meet our mass selection criteria.
-If the time bins span multiple snapsshots we take the average number of galaxies at the center of the bin.
+For the merger rate per galaxy we instead divide the number of mergers in each bin by the bin width, and the number of galaxies $(N_{\mathrm{gal}})$ at the central redshift of the bin.
+At these redshifts $N_{\mathrm{gal}}$ is determined by linearly interpolating counts between the nearest two snapshots.
 The merger rate per galaxy is then described by:

 While operating on the same data the two measures for merger rate produce qualitative differences due to the scaling of the merger rate per galaxy with the number density of galaxies.
 For this reason the merger rate per galaxy is often the preferred measure as it is more robust against cosmic variance.
 We explore both rate measures to provide a more complete comparison with other works.